 We received a call the following day telling us we’d been accepted and need to be there asap for the night ferry the following day.
 After throwing the address in Google we had enough time for one more good bush camp.

 We boarded the ferry and found our room for the night, we may have had a few too many drinks out of excitement, and so driving off the ferry in Tasmania we were definitely a little dusty.
 The cold air kept us awake.
-We drove around the corner to ‘Café Squire’ which is a must do when you get off the ferry.
+We drove around the corner to ‘Café Squire’ which is a must-do when you get off the ferry.
 Big warm fireplaces, great service and quite the old hippy vibe.
-It was now time to make a plan; we hadn’t yet had one destination we’d like to go.
-After several coffees we decided we would head directly East, follow the coast South as far as we could go and then up the West coast en route back to Devonport.
+It was now time to make a plan; we hadn’t yet had one destination we’d like to go to.
+After several coffees, we decided we would head directly East, follow the coast South as far as we could go and then up the West coast en route back to Devonport.
 Oh, before we could even leave we had to put in new suspension in Cameron’s car as his blew out somewhere in SA, that was day 1.

 Our aim on this adventure was to chase waves, camp in some incredible locations and put the cars to the test.
 I can safely say we did all of the above to a much higher degree than we first desired.
 The first night we found a really nice camp settled alongside a river in a valley leading towards Forth, it was bloody cold but very scenic.

 Over the years of travelling I’ve found that the best way to work out where to explore on your next trip is to just get there, then get to a pub and ask the locals.
 Buy the bloke with the most character on his face a beer and set yourself in for 40+ years of great stories.
-After the cold night in Forth we did just that and this kicked us off for our first few locations.
+After the cold night in Forth, we did just that and this kicked us off for our first few locations.
 Everyone pointed us towards the highland lakes, so that’s where we went.

 As we drove up the mountain we had a few people heading down saying that the police were telling people not to come up as a big storm was looming resulting in travellers being stuck up there.
 This is exactly what we wanted!
 As we drove further up the mountain the rain turned to sleet and then to snow, we were hooting and hollering on our radios about how epic it was to see snow on our adventure.
 We got to the top, a little area known as Arthurs Lake, which had nothing else besides a little glowing pit stop for food and fuel.
-Our tracks were the only ones on the ankle deep snowy roads so we pulled in to ask for any advice on camp spots nearby.
+Our tracks were the only ones on the ankle-deep snowy roads so we pulled in to ask for any advice on camp spots nearby.
 The lady looked at us with disbelief when we spoke of sleeping in our swag and rooftop tent.
-“If you make it our alive and want to come in for an early brekky, I will be open at 5am.”
-This sort of local talk generally throws worry into the hearts of anyone around me, however this is what I really feel is adventure.
+“If you make it out alive and want to come in for an early brekky, I will be open at 5 am.”
+This sort of local talk generally throws worry into the hearts of anyone around me, however, this is what I really feel is an adventure.